 What Exactly is Baking Soda?

 Baking soda is nothing more than a simple chemical compound called Sodium Bi-Carbonate.
 A close relation to salt, it’s commonly used as a leavening agent in baking.
-However, it’s alkalinity combines with a powdery texture that makes it perfect for odor absorption, cleaning, and more!
+However, its alkalinity combines with a powdery texture, perfect for odor absorption, cleaning, and more.
 You’ll find it in widespread use in products from antacid medications to toothpaste to cleansers.

 But…why pay more when you can DIY?

 Did you chop up an onion or filet a fish today?
 Your hands stink after completing grimy kitchen tasks!
-Make a paste 1 tsp of baking soda and 1 tsp of water.
-Rub the paste over your hands and let the paste sit for about 30 seconds.
+Make a paste of one tsp of baking soda and one tsp of water.
+Rub the paste over your hands and let the paste sit for about thirty seconds.
 This allows it to neutralize the odors.
-Rinse and your hands will be clean and fresh smelling.
+Rinse, and your hands will be clean and fresh smelling.

 Summertime brings mosquitoes.
 While the best effort is to naturally repel mosquitoes, this doesn’t always work.
 So, when you do get bit by the bugs, you can treat the itchy bumps with baking soda.
 Mix equal parts baking soda and water to create a balm that you can dab on those bug bites to calm down the itch.
 One note: don’t use this on open bites–if you scratched them open, then it’s too late for this home remedy for bug bites!

 Use baking soda to neutralize foul breath.
-Mix 1 tsp. of baking soda to about 4 oz. of warm water and swish around your mouth.
-Don’t swallow this, spit it out!
+Mix one tsp. of baking soda to about four ounces of warm water and swish around your mouth.
+Don’t swallow this.
+Spit it out!
 But why warm water?
 Because it helps to dissolve the baking soda quickly.

 Turn your own bathroom into a spa and get glowing skin.
-Add 2 tsp of baking soda to 1 tsp. of water and squeeze in the juice of 1/2 a lemon.
+Add two tsp of baking soda to one tsp. of water and squeeze in the juice of half a lemon.
 Apply this thick mask to your face, avoiding the eye area.
-Let the mask penetrate your skin for 5 minutes, and rinse away using circular, massaging motions as you remove the mask.
+Let the mask penetrate your skin for five minutes, and rinse away using circular, massaging motions as you remove the mask.